On the Identity Problem for Unitriangular Matrices of Dimension Four: Introduction

 Recently, there has been more progress on closing the decidability gap by restricting consideration to the class of unitriangular matrices.
 It has long been known that the \emph{Group Membership Problem} is decidable for $\UT(n, \Z)$, the group of unitriangular integer matrices of dimension $n$.
 The Group Membership Problem asks to decide whether a matrix $A$ lies in the \emph{group} generated by given matrices $A_1, \ldots, A_k$.
 In fact, it is decidable for all finitely generated solvable matrix groups \cite{kopytov1968solvability}.
-Later, Babai \cite{babai1996multiplicative} showed that the Group Membership Problem for \emph{commuting matrices} can be computed in polynomial time (note that commuting matrices are simultaneously upper-triangularizable).
+Later, Babai et al. \cite{babai1996multiplicative} showed that the Group Membership Problem for \emph{commuting matrices} can be computed in polynomial time (note that commuting matrices are simultaneously upper-triangularizable).
 However, there are significant differences between the group case and the semigroup case.
-In fact, for large enough $n$, the \emph{knapsack problem} for $\UT(n, \Z)$ is undecidable \cite{konig2016knapsack}.
-From this, one can deduce the undecidability of the semigroup Membership Problem for $\UT(n, \Z)$ for large enough $n$ \cite{lefaucheux2022private}, in contrast to the decidability of the corresponding Group Membership Problem.
+In fact, for large enough $n$, the \emph{Knapsack Problem} for $\UT(n, \Z)$ is undecidable \cite{konig2016knapsack}.
+Given matrices $A_1, \ldots, A_k$ and $A$, the Knapsack Problem asks to decide whether there exist natural numbers $e_1, \ldots, e_k$ such that $A_1^{e_1} \cdots A_k^{e_k} = A$.
+From the undecidability of the Knapsack Problem, one can deduce the undecidability of the semigroup Membership Problem for $\UT(n, \Z)$ for large enough $n$ \cite{lefaucheux2022private}.

 Nevertheless, there have been some positive decidability results.
-The Identity Problem has been shown to be decidable for the group of $3 \times 3$ unitriangular integer matrices $\UT(3, \Z)$ and the Heisenberg groups $\operatorname{H}_{2n+1}$, in \cite{ko2017identity}.
+The Identity Problem has been shown to be decidable for the group of $3 \times 3$ unitriangular integer matrices $\UT(3, \Z)$ and the Heisenberg groups $\operatorname{H}_{2n+1}$ in \cite{ko2017identity}.
 Shortly after, the decidability result was extended to the Membership Problem \cite{colcombet2019reachability}.
-It remained an open problem whether the Identity Problem in $\UT(n, \Z)$ is decidable for $n \geq 4$, as well as finding the smallest $n$ for which the Membership Problem for $\UT(n, \Z)$ becomes undecidable.
+Ko et al. left open the problem whether the Identity Problem in $\UT(n, \Z)$ is decidable for $n \geq 4$, as well as finding the smallest $n$ for which the Membership Problem for $\UT(n, \Z)$ becomes undecidable.